 Upon recovery, I offered her a raw diet of minced chicken and vegetables which she gobbled up immediately, and I slowly introduced her to Dr Dobias's supplements.
 After three weeks she was already starting to look so much better - a lovely shiny coat was growing in (when we picked her up she hardly had a coat) and she was skipping around when it was meal time.
 (It now takes her 5 minutes to eagerly eat her meal - much more like a beagle!)
 But she was not completely healed yet.
 A horrible smell coming from her ears was confirmed to be a yeast infection and we discovered our little girl was deaf, possibly as a result of untreated ear infections or from lab testing.
 Two weeks later her ear infections were healed, but her hearing was sadly not restored.
 On to the final stage of healing - the removal of three nasty lumps on her body including one on her front leg at the joint which was causing her pain when she walked.

 Lucy is now fully recovered, healthy and happy.
 Our girl skips around, loves her new beagle brother (my other dog who we have had from a puppy, who seems to know what Lucy has been through) and she is loved immeasurably.
 Over the weeks we have watched this sweet dog slowly regain trust and her true personality has emerged.
 She is hilarious with her blankets, is a genuine threat to all squirrels who dare to cross her path and she has brought more joy to our lives than we could have possibly imagined.
-We vow to make the next 10 years of Lucy’s life full of fun, health and love. - Lynda J.
+We vow to make the next 10 years of Lucy’s life full of fun, health and love.

-A Love Sweeter Than Candy
+A Love Sweeter than Candy

 I was on my way to visit a friend and share a candy bar with her, but when I arrived, I noticed a German Shepherd mix lying on the ground near her home.
 Several neighbors had gathered around the dog and I ran over to see what was wrong.
 It was obvious that he was overheated and very distressed.
 We began putting water and cold, wet towels on him.
 After awhile he got up and started to walk away.
 I ran after him and could see he was hungry as he was eating out of the food dish that was left out for my neighbors dog.
 He continued to walk away but I stayed with him until I was able to lead him to my house.
 My husband and I took him into the safety of our home.
 I went door to door for several blocks looking for his owner.
 I found out that neighbors on the next street over had been taking turns feeding him for the past few weeks.
 I called all the vet clinics in our area and some farther away.
 No one claimed this sweet dog or had reported him missing.